BUYER'S GUIDE

 For Electricians: Building Your House Purchase EICR Business

-House purchase EICRs are a high-volume, repeatable source of work with a predictable fee structure.
-Buyers are commissioning them increasingly as awareness grows, and a referral network with mortgage brokers, conveyancers, and estate agents can generate a consistent flow of bookings.
+House purchase EICRs are high-volume, repeatable work with a predictable fee structure.
+Buyers are commissioning them more as awareness grows, and a referral network with mortgage brokers, conveyancers and estate agents can generate a steady flow of bookings.

-Use the Elec-Mate EICR app to complete the full EICR on your phone during the inspection and send the PDF to the buyer before you drive away.
-Speed is a competitive advantage in house purchases — buyers need the report to progress the transaction.
+Use the Elec-Mate EICR app to complete the full report on your phone during the inspection and send the PDF to the buyer before you drive away.
+Speed is a genuine competitive advantage here — the buyer cannot progress the transaction until the report lands.

-When C1 or C2 findings are identified, quote the remedial work immediately using the quoting app.
-Buyers need quotes quickly to negotiate with vendors.
-The electrician who provides a quote on the day of the EICR almost always wins the work.
+Where C1 or C2 findings come up, quote the remedial work immediately using the quoting app.
+Buyers need a number fast to negotiate with the vendor, and the electrician who supplies it on the day of the EICR usually wins the work.

 Complete house purchase EICRs faster with Elec-Mate